 Auto insurance policies may cover you in the event of a hit-and-run if the other driver cannot be found, depending what type of coverage is included on your policy.
 The first step is determining if the other driver can be found.
 If found and determined to be at fault for the incident, the offending driver’s liability insurance should cover your damages and medical costs.

 New Hampshire law also requires you to buy uninsured motorist coverage if you carry a policy.
 Your coverage for this will typically be equal to your liability limits and might be able to be used to file a claim for damages following a hit-and-run.
-If you have a full coverage policy, your collision coverage may also be used for your vehicle damages, although you may have to pay your deductible.
+If you have a full coverage policy, your collision coverage may also be used for your vehicle damages, although you will have to pay your deductible.

 Frequently asked questions